jlamprou/Infini-Attention/README.md

 This repository provides a PyTorch implementation of the Infi-Attention mechanism, following the paper step-by-step.
 The code is written using the HuggingFace template for seamless integration with their ecosystem.

 ## Latest Updates:
+- Delta usage and caching is now working.
 - Updated the evalution loop to segment and calculate total accuracy on the whole sequence.
 - Added passkey retrieval finetuning and testing script, with this script we can actually evaluate our implementation with a 1M Keypass Retrieval like the paper.
 We need at least 1x80GB GPU, once that is available we cant test.
 - Switched beta to nn.Embedding, beacuse nn.Parameter is not compatible with LoRa.